athanggupte/github-pages-with-jekyll/_posts/2020-07-30-my-first-blog-post.md

 ---
-title: "My-First-Blog-Post"
+title: "My First Blog Post"
 date: 2020-07-30
 ---

-## My first blog post

 I realised that a developer in today's world is practically invisible if he/she/they does not write a blog.
 So I figured I should start writing one myself.
 But I faced 2 problems-